Key takeaways

 There are a few types of financing you can use to do this, including a home equity loan or a HELOC.

-For both home equity loans and HELOCs, you need to have paid off or substantially paid down the mortgage on your current home: You have to have built up a significant ownership stake to borrow against, usually at least 20 percent of your home’s current value.
+For both home equity loans and HELOCs, you must have paid off or substantially paid down the mortgage on your current home: You have to have built up a significant ownership stake to borrow against, usually at least 20 percent of your home’s current value.

 Additional reporting by Mia Taylor